bnuredini/blog/content/writing/interactive-information-expansion.md

 challenging) is that it doesn't always work.
-The alternatives in this case often are: (1) reading something that's adjacent to what we're trying to learn, (2) reading a textbook on the same topic that's less technical or easier to approach for our current level of understanding, (3) working through exercises, or (4) chaining the learning medium (e.g., going from text to video).
+The alternatives in this case often are: (1) reading something that's adjacent to what we're trying to learn, (2) reading a textbook on the same topic that's less technical or easier to approach for our current level of understanding, (3) working through exercises, or (4) changing the learning medium (e.g., going from text to video).
 After going through some of these options, one could go back to tackling the topic at hand more prepared than before.